 Justice League (November 17)

 Finally!
 Batman, Wonder Woman, the Flash, Aquaman, Cyborg and, under circumstances we don’t know yet, Superman are finally coming together on the big screen.
-That’s an unprecedented cinematic event.
-If you’re a comics fan, this isn’t just one of the most-anticipated movies of 2017, it’s one of the most-anticipated movies of all time.
-No pressure, Zack Snyder.
+If you’re a comics fan, this isn’t just one of the most anticipated movies of 2017, it’s one of the most anticipated movies of all time.

 The Fate of the Furious (April 14)

 ‘The Fast and the Furious’ franchise continues to defy all expectations.
 It’s not based on a comic book.
 There aren’t decades of established lore to play off of.
 There’s just Vin Diesel and friends having a blast, bringing chaotic justice to the world.
-At least that’s how these movies normally work.
-This eighth time around, Dominc Toretto is apparently a bad guy, turning this entire franchise on its head.
+This eighth time around, Dominc Toretto turns the franchise on its head.

 Fifty Shades Darker (February 10)

 ‘Fifty Shades of Grey’ was one of the biggest hits of 2015.
 Don’t call it a surprise hit, though.
 After all, the books are huge all over the world.
-They’ve sold more in the U.K. than ‘Harry Potter,’ a feat that seems impossible, proving fans across the globe are invested in this steamy series, easily making this one of 2017’s most-anticipated movies.
+They’ve sold more in the U.K. than ‘Harry Potter,’ a feat that seems impossible, proving fans across the globe are invested in this steamy series, easily making 'Fifty Shades Darker' one of 2017’s most anticipated movies.

-The ‘Despicable Me’ franchise is like if the most-outlandish villain plots of James Bond collided with the surreal animated world of ‘The Simpsons.’
+The ‘Despicable Me’ franchise is like if you combined the most outlandish villainous plots of James Bond movies with the surreal animated world of ‘The Simpsons.’
 That’s already a winning combination, but now it’s about to collide with the most delicious of ingredients: the fashion and music of the 1980s.
 The result looks way better than anyone could have predicted.

 The Lego Batman Movie (February 10)

 ‘The Lego Movie’ was a surprisingly self-aware, subversive, hilarious, meaningful, family-friendly comedy about not only finding but owning your place in the world.
-And now the minds behind that are going to take on Batman, a super-serious superhero who has just been begging for a self-aware takedown.
-It’s a match made in movie heaven.
+And now the minds behind that give us The Lego Batman Movie, a super-serious superhero who has just been begging for a self-aware takedown.

 Thor: Ragnarok (November 3)